reactioncommerce/reaction-docs/developer/architecture/layout.md

 Session.set("DEFAULT_WORKFLOW", "coreWorkflow");
 ```

-`main.js` is only a suggestion.
-You'll need to create it, as it’s not a file in the repo, and is loaded last and [eagerly by Meteor](http://docs.meteor.com/#/full/modules), thus overriding the values provided by `client/config/config.js`. *This is a Reaction core file, and thus not a good file to edit if we want to avoid annoying Git conflicts*.
+This is only a suggested location.
+You'll need to create the file and it will be automatically loaded by Meteor.
+We've added a `.gitignore` and `index.js` as placeholders.

 ## Changing the index page layout